Submitting Results played outside Scotland

 2) If no CS rating then use FIDE.
 FIDE Ratings Look-up

 3) If no CS or FIDE rating use ECF (English).
 ECF Ratings Look-up (ECF Rapidplay grades are ignored.)
+If the event starts in the second half of the season ie January 1 and later then use the higher of the July or January ECF grades.

 4) If none of the above ratings applies then the game is ignored for rating purposes.